scottjoe1996/summit-app/README.md

 # Summit App

-This project is the react front end for the Summit service
+This project is the react front end for the Summit service.